October 1, 2016

 The on-again-off-again consultation process for the South Saskatchewan region is restarted and stalled again in 2012.
 Political leadership campaigns and a provincial election stall the promised public consultation on the draft recommendations of the South Saskatchewan Regional Advisory Council.

-New Premier Alison Redford makes good on her leadership campaign promise and scraps the proposed Potatogate public land sale.
+In October, new Premier Alison Redford makes good on her leadership campaign promise and scraps the proposed Potatogate public land sale.
 A short Government of Alberta news release, October 19, 2011, announces: “Government canceled the RFP after people expressed concerns that there was no public input into using a Request for Proposals and that there might be an impact on water and on the ranching community.”

 AWA is quick to congratulate the Premier on her decision, asking for a process to ensure that future ‘Potatogate’ land sales are not allowed to go ahead.

-Alison Redford, candidate for the leadership of the provincial Progressive Conservative party, expresses her opposition to the Potatogate public land sale.
+In September, Alison Redford, candidate for the leadership of the provincial Progressive Conservative party, expresses her opposition to the Potatogate public land sale.
 In a September 29 email, Redford’s campaign advisor wrote: “As Premier, Alison will… Suspend the sale of 16,000 acres of ecologically sensitive crown land near Bow Island and wait for the South Saskatchewan Basin Regional Advisory Council to present its final report on the best use of that parcel.”

 The Public Lands Act Administration Regulation (PLAR) comes into force, defining Public Lands Act amendments that came into force April 2010.
 The PLAR replaces Dispositions and Fees Regulation and consolidates the Forest Recreation Regulation, Castle Special Management Regulation and Unauthorized use of Public Land and Recovery of Penalty Regulation.

-In a startling move, the Alberta government announces that the notorious ‘Potatogate” public sale is back on, despite the extensive outpouring of public opposition to the deal.
+On August 31, in a startling move, the Alberta government announces that the notorious ‘Potatogate” public sale is back on, despite the extensive outpouring of public opposition to the deal.
 Bids are invited to buy the land, including a requirement that at least half the land must be ploughed up.

 AWA reiterates its fundamental objection to the proposed land sale, and, once again, hundreds of Albertans begin to write to the government to express their opposition.

-The Alberta Native Plant Council and Nature Alberta publish a document, Sale of Public Land in Alberta: Recommendations for Improving Regulation, Policy and Procedures.
+In August, the Alberta Native Plant Council and Nature Alberta publish a document, Sale of Public Land in Alberta: Recommendations for Improving Regulation, Policy and Procedures.
 Recommendations in the report include:

-The Alberta government releases a draft Lower Athabasca Regional Plan.
+In April, the Alberta government releases a draft Lower Athabasca Regional Plan.
 AWA believes the plan ignores widespread public support for stronger protection, but instead goes in the opposite direction.

 Instead of the science-based 50% protection recommended by the Boreal Forest Conservation Framework, the Government of Alberta will only add 10% to the current 6% of “protected” land base in the region.
 And while conservation science recommends areas free from industrial development, the proposed new Alberta “protected areas” allow development of existing oil and gas dispositions.
 Some allow industrial forestry.